 - A 3 p.m. meeting was held where an Incident Management Team (IMT) was formed, and the sampling data/collection team was folded into the Unified Operation Section.

-- Rappahannock-Rapidan Health District (RRHD) epidemiologist reviewed ESSENCE database with no abnormalities detected.
+- The Rappahannock-Rapidan Health District (RRHD) epidemiologist reviewed the database with no abnormalities detected.
 Epidemiologist reached out to local hospitals for awareness and reporting of any potential symptomatic patients.

-- Since August 22, DEQ has also been performing a source investigation, which has included the following activities: investigating pollution reports in Orange County; reviewing historical Sanitary Survey Overflows (SSO) reports; and inspecting nearby sites and activities, such as the golf course, the paving activities, and the on-site construction activities at the water treatment plant intake.
-DEQ has collected Safety Data Sheets (SDSs) for products used in these nearby activities and compared chemical compounds to analyte lists.
-All lines of inquiries have been explored at this time and no potential sources have been identified.
+- DEQ began a source investigation, which included the following activities: investigating pollution reports in Orange County; reviewing historical Sanitary Sewer Overflow (SSO) reports; and inspecting nearby sites and activities, such as the golf course, the paving activities, and the on-site construction activities at the water treatment plant intake.
+DEQ collected Safety Data Sheets (SDSs) for products used in these nearby activities and compared chemical compounds to analyte lists.
+All lines of inquiries were explored, and no potential sources were identified.

 Friday, August 23

-- At 8:30 a.m., the Operations Branch of unified command met to discuss findings and set sampling and observation activities for the day.
+- At 8:30 a.m., the Operations Branch of the unified command (UC) met to discuss findings and set sampling objectives and observation activities for the day.

 - ODW personnel visited the Wilderness WTP early in the morning for updates and assessment of the situation.